The Magnificent Eleven: Publication

-Life magazine printed five of the pictures in its June 19, 1944 issue, "Beachheads of Normandy: The Fateful Battle for Europe is Joined by Sea and Air."
+Life magazine printed five of the pictures in its June 19, 1944, issue, "Beachheads of Normandy: The Fateful Battle for Europe is Joined by Sea and Air."
 Some of the images had captions that described the footage as "slightly out of focus", explaining that Capa's hands were shaking in the excitement of the moment.
 Capa denied this in his biography, but also Capa stated that his "empty camera trembled in my hands", preventing him from loading a new roll of film.
 Capa used this phrase as the title of his autobiographical account of the war, Slightly Out of Focus.

 The captions were written by magazine staffers, as Capa did not provide Life with notes or a verbal description of what they showed.
 The captions have since been shown to be erroneous, as were subsequent descriptions of the images by Capa himself.
 For example, men described by Life as soldiers taking cover behind a hedgehog obstacle were members of Gap Assault Team 10 – a combined US Navy/US Army explosives demolition unit tasked with destroying obstacles and clearing the way for subsequent landing craft.

 Missing pictures

 According to Capa, he took 106 pictures in the first two hours of the invasion.
 Capa returned with the unprocessed films to London, where a staff member at Life made a mistake in the darkroom; he set the dryer too high and melted the emulsion in the negatives in three complete rolls and over half of a fourth roll.
 Only eleven frames in total were recovered.
 Accounts differed in blaming a fifteen-year-old lab assistant named Dennis Banks, or Larry Burrows, who would later be known for his photography but worked in the lab at this time.

-Recent research has suggested that this story is implausible, because (among other things) the temperatures used by such driers would not have been hot enough to melt or set fire to film.
+Historian and critic A. D. Coleman has suggested that this famous and widely disseminated story is implausible, because (among other things) the temperatures used by such driers would not have been hot enough to melt or set fire to film.
+He claims instead that Capa might have only stayed on the beach long enough to make the ten surviving exposures and then left.

-Towards the end of his life, Capa's former editor, John Morris, conceded that the story may be false, saying "it's quite possible that Bob just bundled all his 35 together and just shipped it off back to London, knowing that on one of those rolls there would be the pictures he actually shot that morning."
+Towards the end of his life, Capa's former editor, John Morris, conceded that the story may be false, saying: "It's quite possible that Bob just bundled all his 35 [mm film rolls] together and just shipped it off back to London, knowing that on one of those rolls there would be the pictures he actually shot that morning."